Sounds like a good deal? Think again.

 The problem with no-deposit and “rent to own” car leasing is that the interest built into the lease is much higher than you would normally pay on car finance and you can end up spending a lot more for a car that is also going to lose value over the lease period.

-Keep on reading for two easy ways you can offset the cost of owning a car, or even avoid having to purchase on at all.
+Keep on reading for two easy ways you can offset the cost of owning a car, or even avoid having to purchase on at all and live car free instead.
 You don't need to rent to own a car and get charged exhorbitant interest rates anymore.

 There are now better options than signing up for a high fixed-rate lease that is much more affordable and will keep you in a set of modern, reliable wheels.